 Graduates will apply their technical knowledge and skills to develop and Implement computer solutions that accomplish goals important to the industry, government or research area in which they are working.
 They will explore and integrate new technologies.

-They will continue to grow intellectually and professionally in their chosen field both independently and through feedback from others.
+Graduates will continue to grow intellectually and professionally in their chosen field both independently and through feedback from others.